ffineis/nurcs-singularity/docs/singularity_on_quest.md

 ## Accessing containers

-The `singularity` command is always used with a particular container: you will likely have already taken one of the following three steps:
+The `singularity` command is always used with a particular container, so you'll need access to the the Singularity container file you want to run/execute/shell into/etc...
+There are multiple ways to do this.

 1. You have built or downloaded a container on your local machine.
 You should upload it to Quest (recommended you use Cyberduck or sftp) if you have not already.